John Coe

 Coe is a specialist in the philosophical and theological foundation of the integration of faith and learning.
 His research focuses on understanding the nature of spiritual and psychological health, the history of spirituality, the work of the Holy Spirit in personal change and the interface between psychology, spirituality, and philosophy.
 A particular interest is in exploring approaches to spiritual direction as a complement to Christian psychotherapy.
 Coe is also the Director of the Institute for Spiritual Formation at Biola University.

-Affiliations Faculty, Student
+Affiliations Faculty, Alumnus

 Position Director, Institute for Spiritual Formation